GaussAGCEO/webserver/README.md

 ## How to install?

 First of all, check if NodeJS is installed.
+If not, download it from **www.nodejs.org** or for Linux with `sudo apt-get install nodejs`.
 Then put the server.js file in any directory of your choice.
 In the examples underneath it is placed inside a file called `server` and `/var/www`.
 Then type `node c:/server/server.js` for Windows or `node /var/www/server.js` for Linux and the webserver should be running.

 ___